 5. Built-in Accessibility

 Shopify Polaris is more than just a way to build faster; it’s about building smarter.
-It wraps design, content, and development into one cohesive system, so your app feels natural to use and is trusted by Shopify merchants.
+It integrates design, content, and development into a single cohesive system, so your app feels natural to use and is trusted by Shopify merchants.

 Getting Started with Shopify Polaris in React